 First, ask yourself how many people need to be involved in this meeting.
 If you've narrowed it down to just a few associates, then a casual location like Starbucks is typically a safe bet.
-However, if your group would easily crowd the cafe, or you're looking for a more formal atmosphere, think bigger.
+However, if your group would easily crowd the cafe or you're looking for a more formal atmosphere, think bigger.
 Often, cafes are located within bookstores, which can also be a good place to meet offsite.
 Bookstores often provide perks like free wireless connectivity.
 Any type of restaurant with free Wi-Fi can also be considered when you need to meet remotely.

 "As you grow in size and go after larger customers/clients, you'll want to project a more established brand image," said Kurt Birkenhagen, vice president of sales and marketing at Vast Conference.
 "That's when it's a good idea to look for a more formal environment."

 These alternatives can range from business centers to hotels, where you can rent or share a meeting room for your conference.
 Familiarize yourself with locations in the area so you can plan accordingly.

 "Shared or rented meeting spaces give you more control, for times when you are giving a formal presentation or meeting on a sensitive topic," said Birkenhagen.
 "You'll have access to multimedia equipment, you'll be able to control who comes in and out of the room, and can control the noise level and lighting."